-- 6 My audit over the last year shows that key actions for the Council are: - To ensure that Committee reports dealing with property disposals fully demonstrate best value and compliance with statutory requirements. - To give priority to the implementation of International Financial Reporting Standards. - To update its medium term financial strategy and to identify the scale of savings required to meet reductions in grant income following publication of financial settlement in December. - To ensure there are robust arrangements in place to deliver savings. - To work with other councils in Hampshire to consider whether there are further savings available from shared services and shared management. - To keep under review the financing and affordability of its capital programme.
+- 6 My audit over the last year shows that key actions for the Council are: - To ensure that Committee reports dealing with property disposals fully demonstrate best value and compliance with statutory requirements. - To give priority to the implementation of International Financial Reporting Standards - To update its medium term financial strategy and to identify the scale of savings required to meet reductions in grant income following publication of financial settlement in December - To ensure there are robust arrangements in place to deliver savings. - To work with other councils in Hampshire to consider whether there are further savings available from shared services and shared management.